How To Create A Journal Entry In QuickBooks Pro

 Step 1: Enter Date

 Use the drop-down calendar to enter a date for your journal entry.
-For our company, we’re going to create a depreciation journal entry for the end of 2017.
+For our company, we’re going to create a depreciation journal entry for May 2021.

 Step 2: Adjust Entry Number (Optional)